geekhmer/geekhmer.github.io/source/_posts/2014-03-22-reduce-duplication-in-database-dot-yml-configuration-in-ruby-on-rails-project.markdown

 date: 2014-03-22 00:03
 comments: true
 categories: [Ruby on Rails]

 keywords: Reduce duplication in database.yml, database.yml, Reduce duplication in database.yml configuration in Ruby on Rails Project
+description: Reduce duplication in database.yml configuration in Ruby on Rails Project
 ---

 <p>